Afemai

 - Traditional Healers

-- Traditional healers, known as 'Ovbokhian,' play a vital role in healthcare, offering herbal treatments and spiritual guidance.
-They are respected figures within the community.
+- Traditional healers play a significant role in the community, offering herbal remedies and spiritual guidance.

 - Gender Roles In Healthcare